 As I dove into planning my dream Alaska cruise, I realized it offers an entirely unique experience compared to other cruises.
 Shore excursions include whale watching, hiking on massive glaciers, salmon fishing, bear spotting, and cultural experiences in Indigenous villages.
 It also seems that itineraries differ significantly between operators.

-Here are the common errors I’m determined to avoid when I start my Alaska cruise.
+Here are the common mistakes I’m determined to avoid when I start my Alaska cruise.

 Pre-Cruise Mistakes